dinesh-k-natarajan/urban-flood-emulator/README.md

 # urban-flood-emulator
-This repository will be updated with the code for our KI2025 paper "Deep learning emulators for large-scale, high-resolution urban pluvial flood prediction"
+This repository contains code for our KI2025 paper "Deep learning emulators for large-scale, high-resolution urban pluvial flood prediction"

+The codebase and link to the dataset will be updated soon.